-The first of the Chautauqua Companion books, Long Road from Red Cloud: Life Lessons from Willa Cather, will be released in time for Cather's birthday on December 7, 2019, followed by The Florida Journeys, tracing the travels in the Sunshine State of Harriet Beecher Stowe, Constance Fenimore Woolson, Sarah Orne Jewett, Laura Ingalls Wilder, Marjory Stoneman Douglas, Zora Neale Hurston, Marjorie Kinnan Rawlings, Edna St. Vincent Millay, Rose Wilder Lane, Elizabeth Bishop, Anne Morrow Lindbergh, and Rachel Carson, in the winter of 2020.
+The first of the Chautauqua Companion books, Long Road from Red Cloud: Life Lessons from Willa Cather, was released in time for Cather's birthday on December 7, 2019, to be followed in 2022 by Florida Journeys, tracing the travels in the Sunshine State of Harriet Beecher Stowe, Constance Fenimore Woolson, Sarah Orne Jewett, Laura Ingalls Wilder, Marjory Stoneman Douglas, Zora Neale Hurston, Marjorie Kinnan Rawlings, Edna St. Vincent Millay, Rose Wilder Lane, Elizabeth Bishop, Anne Morrow Lindbergh, and Rachel Carson.

 Betty Jean notes that she has been deeply moved by the early reviews of Long Road.
 "This is not the book I expected to write about Willa Cather," she wrote in an early preface, but she made a discovery about Cather, after many years of research, and it changed the book from some nice philosophical statements about life to a rather earth-shaking revelation about Cather's gender identity.
 "At this point in my life," Steinshouer said, "I was not looking to release a tsunami in Cather Studies, but I've tried to rise to the occasion.
 Sometimes posterity demands much of us."

 Here are some comments made about Long Road from Red Cloud:

 "This book is excellent.
 I couldn't put it down.
 In describing how Willa Cather's gender identity helped shape her writing, the book covers ground that for various reasons has been largely ignored." --Bob Dorr retired reporter Omaha World-Herald